jrpotter/notebook/notes/networking/ip/index.md

 %%ANKI
 Basic
-What is IPv6 prefix `::/128` designated for?
+What special use is IPv6 prefix `::/128` designated for?
 Back: The unspecified address.
 Reference: Fall, Kevin R, and W Richard Stevens.
 “TCP/IP Illustrated, Volume 1: The Protocols,” n.d.
 <!--ID: 1752809649319-->